PAL-Net: A Point-Wise CNN with Patch-Attention for 3D Facial Landmark Localization: Experimental analysis

-The second dataset used in this study was the FaseScape dataset, a publicly available 3D facial dataset introduced by \parencite{zhu2023facescape}.
+The second dataset used in this study was the FaceScape dataset, a publicly available 3D facial dataset introduced by \citet{zhu2023facescape,yang2020facescape}.
 It contains high-resolution 3D facial scans of over 960 subjects, collected using a multi-camera photogrammetry system.
 The dataset includes a wide range of facial expressions, head poses, and identity variations, making it a valuable resource for tasks such as 3D face modeling, expression synthesis, and geometry-aware facial analysis.
-For the purposes of this study, only the neutral expression scans were used, to ensure consistency with the training data and to provide a clearer evaluation of the model’s generalization ability to new subjects under similar conditions.
+For the purposes of this study, only neutral expression scans were used to ensure consistency with the training data and to provide a clearer evaluation of the model’s generalization to new subjects under similar conditions.
 Out of the 847 available neutral scans, a subset of 700 subjects was used for training and evaluation.
 The 3D scans are accompanied by dense mesh correspondence as well as 68 annotated facial landmarks, shown in Figure \ref{fig:landmarks}(b), primarily derived from automatic algorithms rather than manual annotation.
 While the dataset offers broad subject diversity and expression coverage, the landmark positions are not manually curated and do not follow a clinically validated annotation protocol, unlike the LAFAS dataset, which is tightly linked to biomedical applications and clinical use cases.
-The FaseScape dataset is primarily designed for general-purpose computer vision and the annotated landmarks are not routinely used in clinical contexts and are not guaranteed to correspond precisely to anatomical reference points.
-For this reason, the FaseScape dataset was used in this study solely for exploratory validation and generalization testing, while the model itself was developed and optimized based on the LAFAS dataset, which better reflects the clinical standards and requirements relevant to the target applications.
+The FaceScape dataset is primarily designed for general-purpose computer vision, and the annotated landmarks are not routinely used in clinical contexts and may not correspond precisely to anatomical reference points.
+For this reason, the FaceScape dataset was used solely for exploratory validation and generalization testing, while the model was developed and optimized based on the LAFAS dataset, which better reflects the clinical standards and requirements relevant to the target applications.